shwetank/extension-docs/tut_history.md

 * **"keyword"**:  The URL was generated from a replaceable keyword other than the default search provider.
 See also [keyword_generated](history.html#tt_keyword_generated).
 * **"keyword_generated"**:  Corresponds to a visit generated for a keyword.
 See also [keyword](history.html#tt_keyword).

 Each and every visit to any URL will be recorded in the history as a [`VisitItem`](history.html#type-VisitItem).
-This item, besides holding detailed information about every visit, such as the URL visited, the time at which the visit occurred etc, will also hold informtation regarding the *transition type*, that is, how did the user come to the webpage.
+This item, besides holding detailed information about every visit, such as the URL visited, the time at which the visit occurred etc, will also hold information regarding the *transition type*, that is, how the user reached the webpage.
 Thus each and every visit to a web page will have a *transition type* associated with it.

 ## Accessing the history behind the currently active tab